open-telemetry/opamp-spec/specification.md

 communicate using binary data WebSocket messages.
 The payload of each WebSocket message is a
 [binary serialized Protobuf](https://developers.google.com/protocol-buffers/docs/encoding)
 message.
-The Client sends AgentToServer Protobuf messages and the Server sends ServerToAgent Protobuf messages:
+On behalf of the Agent, the Client sends AgentToServer Protobuf messages and the Server sends ServerToAgent Protobuf messages:

 ```